- Sound Art and “Social Composition”

 - Indian Classical Music

-Jeremy Woodruff is Founder and Artistic Director of Berlin School of Sound and Lecturer in Composition, Music Theory and Sound Studies at the Center for Advanced Studies in Music (MIAM), Istanbul Technical University, Turkey.
-He also previously was Lecturer in Composition at the KM Music Conservatory in Chennai, India.
+Jeremy Woodruff is Founder and Artistic Director of Berlin School of Sound and Adjunct Professor in Sound Studies at Bard College Berlin.
+Previously he was Lecturer in Composition, Music Theory and Sound Studies at the Center for Advanced Studies in Music (MIAM), Istanbul Technical University, Turkey and before that Lecturer in Composition at the KM Music Conservatory in Chennai, India.
 His compositions and sound art are informed by his research in sound studies and ethnomusicology.
 He is a skilled and versatile performer with multiple wind instruments and electronics.
 He has collaborated with various artists not only on sound art but also in video, dance theater and radio works, including with Bani Abidi, Egill Sæbjörnsson, Meg Stuart and others.
 His radio show “Berlin School of Sound” can be heard every month on Colaboradio, FR-BB, 88,4 FM in Berlin and 90,7 FM in Potsdam, Germany.

 - “Composing Sociality: Toward an Aesthetics of Transition Design”, Chapter 2 in The Bloomsbury Handbook of Sound Art